Parenting in a Pandemic: You’ve Got This!

 It gives us some perspective, what’s happening right now.
 This s#)+ has gotten real, right?

 In addition to concerns for the safety of my family, I’ve also been thinking a lot about you.
-Whenever anything happens in the world, I think about how it will affect you – and how to help you through it.
+Whenever anything happens in the world, I think about how it will effect you – and how to help you through it.
 And something is happening right now, for sure!

 Despite the serious challenges we face in our regular lives, Diane and I try to stay light and playful in our communications with you.
 We know that you rely on us, and each other, for support, for guidance, for rejuvenation.
 And we take our role as your coaches very seriously.